alan-turing-institute/the-turing-way-book/content/make/make.md

    [automatic variables](#automatic_var) to extract the input and output filenames.

-4. Some of the cleaning rules remove output files that take a while to create.
+4. Some of the cleaning rules will remove output files that take a while to create.
 Therefore, these depend on a special ``check_clean`` target that asks the user to confirm before proceeding:

    ```makefile
    check_clean: